rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 on sharp edges of the Mac Pro Retina laptop.

 In https://support.apple.com/en-us/HT203671
-Apple recommends against use of palm pads.
+Apple recommends against use of palm pads, as the pads puts uneven pressure on the display glass.

+The pads also cause a line of dust on the screen.

 Unlike the much better looking leather
 <a target="_blank" href="https://www.twelvesouth.com/product/surfacepad-for-macbook"> $29 TwelveSouth</a>,